AntonDanylenko/ApumpkinPI/README.md

 Get API key by signing up [here](http://api.repo.nypl.org/).

 #### Inputting Keys
-Once you've obtained all the keys, replace the keys in ```util/keys.txt``` with your own, in the order in which the APIs are listed above.
+Once you've obtained all the keys, replace the keys in ```keys.txt``` with your own, in the order in which the APIs are listed above.
 One key should occupy each line